 Generation 3.
 John’s son William Henry (c.
 1839-1890)

 William Henry was the last son referenced in his fathers 1855 Will : Philip and William Henry to have the house and westermost part jointly and in case of either death the youngest to take charge.

-In 1971 I had no other information on William Henry and much of what I now know came from research conducted by Kate Newell with some help from me.
+In 1971 I had no other information on William Henry and much of what I now know came from recent research conducted by Kate Newell with some help from me.